ilsundal/ncollections/README.md

 **addAll(elements)** adds all the argument elements (an iterable) to the end of the list, in iteration order.
 The list itself is returned.

+**addFirst(element)** adds the argument element to the front of the list.
+The list itself is returned.

+**addLast(element)** adds the argument element to the end of the list.
+The list itself is returned.

+**contains(element)** returns true if the list contains the argument element, and false if not.

+**containsAll(elements)** returns true if the list contains all of the argument elements (an iterable), and false if not.

+**getAt(index)** returns the element at the argument index position.
+An IndexOutOfBoundsException is thrown if the index is out of bounds.

+**remove(element)** removes the argument element from the collection.
+Returns true if an element was removed from the list, and false if not.
+If the list contains several elements that are equal to the argument element then only the first such element will be removed.

+**removeAll(elements)** removes the argument elements (an iterable) from the collection.
+Returns true if any element was removed from the list, and false if not.
+If the list contains several elements that are equal to any of argument elements then only the first such element will be removed.

 ## Maps: HashMap